bendalab/thunderfish/docs/thunderfish.md

 fish in the field) or standaradized head-tail recordings in a little tank.

-1. A segement best suited for further waveform analysis is identified in the recording (bestwindow module).
-In this segement the amplitude of the recording is largest while at the same time most stable and not clipped.
+1. A segment for further waveform analysis is identified in the recording (bestwindow module).
+In this segment the amplitude of the recording is largest while at the same time most stable and not clipped.
 2. A powerspectrum of a given frequency resolution is computed